본문 바로가기

 [The Future of K-Semiconductors]②DeepX, Collaborating with Hyundai Motor and Samsung: "From Robot Chips to 2nm Chip Development" Kim Nokwon, CEO of DeepX, is giving an interview to The Asia Business Daily.
 Photo by Dongju Yoon

-DeepX, a fabless (semiconductor design specialist) company specializing in on-device artificial intelligence (AI), has joined forces with Hyundai Motor Group to signal the start of commercializing AI semiconductors for robots.
-The two companies recently unveiled their "on-device AI chip," the result of three years of close collaboration, at CES 2026, the world's largest electronics and IT exhibition held in Las Vegas, USA.
-They announced plans to begin full-scale integration of this chip into robots that will be deployed in real-world applications starting this year.
-The chip developed by the two companies operates on ultra-low power consumption of less than 5W, yet enables robots to perceive and make decisions autonomously without a cloud connection.
+DeepX, an on-device artificial intelligence (AI) fabless (semiconductor design specialist) company, has joined forces with Hyundai Motor Group to signal the commercialization of AI semiconductors for robots.
+The two companies recently unveiled an "on-device AI chip" at CES 2026, the world's largest electronics and IT exhibition held in Las Vegas, USA, after three years of close collaboration.
+They announced that starting this year, these chips will be actively installed in robots used in real-life applications.
+The chip developed by the two companies operates on ultra-low power of less than 5W, yet enables robots to perceive and make decisions independently without the need for cloud connectivity.

 The Asia Business Daily recently interviewed Kim Nokwon, CEO of DeepX, to discuss collaborations with major domestic and global companies such as Hyundai Motor Company and Samsung Electronics, as well as the future direction of Korea's system semiconductor industry.